heesukj/csci4502_DM_project/README.md

 # DM Project | Spring 2018

+## Outline:
+- Project title
+- Team members
+- Description of the project
+- Summary of the question(s) sought and the answers
+- Application of this knowledge
+- Link to the video demonstration
+- Link to your final project paper

 ## Title:
 Correlation in Cause of High Total Fares of Chicago Taxi Rides 2016